Beryl Battery Energy

 RATCH-Australia is a subsidiary of the RATCH Group, which is listed on the Stock Exchange of Thailand with a market cap equivalent to around A$4bn.
 The RATCH Group owns power generation assets in Thailand, China, Indonesia and Laos, with further capacity under construction or in development throughout South-East Asia.

-RAC encourages all feedback on how we can support the local community’s priorities and development, and where ever possible, we’re committed to using local suppliers and contractors during construction and operation.
+RAC encourages all feedback on how we can support the local community’s priorities and development, and where possible, we’re committed to using local suppliers and contractors during construction and operation.

 The BESS would also provide both voltage and reactive power support for the Beryl area, as well as wider NSW energy supply.